erik-riklund/jep-css/README.md

 Inventing a new language that translates to CSS?
 Yes, that's exactly what's going on here. 🚀

 The language reshapes CSS expression, offering a more human-friendly, declarative alternative without intending to replace it.
-This provides a more intuitive way to compose stylesheets, reducing the need for deep syntax knowledge.
+It provides a more intuitive way to compose stylesheets, reducing the need for deep syntax knowledge.

 ---